meshya/meshya/README.md

     3) matrix   : @mohali4:matrix.org
     4) tweeter  : @mohali_4

-- 🧐 What does mohali do as programer:
+- 🧐 What does mohali do as programer:<br>
    Mohali isn't a perfect programmer but I think I can name myself jonior Django developer